HSMinches/Tractian_Hardware_R-D/README.md

  - Uniflash
  - Energia

-For further development and testing: Power supplies, VNA ( for antenna impedance network calibration ), multimeters ( for power consumption measurement ) and logic analyzers.
+For further development and testing: power supplies, VNA ( for antenna impedance network calibration ), multimeters ( for power consumption measurement), and logic analyzers.